adlnet/xAPI-Spec/xAPI.md

 ## Appendix D: Converting Statements to 1.0.0

 ######Rationale
-This is a 1.0.0 specification, and as such implementers should not have to consider prior versions of the specification.
+This is a 1.0.0 specification, and as such implementers do not have to consider prior versions of the specification.
 However, prior versions did see notable adoption.
 This data conversion is specified in order to preserve the data tracked using earlier versions, and make it available to new implementers